 If it is about not having enough information, then removing unrealistic expectations of yourself that you “ought to be able to figure this out,” means that you can humbly ask for a trusted friend’s opinion and then work towards your decision.

 Evaluate Your Ambivalence: Weighted Pros and Cons

 “So what do we do?
 Anything.
 Something.
 So long as we just don’t sit there.
 If we screw it up, start over.
 Try something else.
 If we wait until we’ve satisfied all the uncertainties, it may be too late.” ~Lee Iacocca

-As you can see, even though it is close, the pros for recovery outweigh the cons.
-Unlike many decisions, by using a scale that includes your feelings, you will know that your head and heart contributed to your decision.
+As you can see, the pros for recovery outweigh the cons.
+Unlike many decisions, by using a scale that includes your feelings, you will know that your head and heart contributed to your choice.